learn-co-curriculum/dsc-pca-and-pipelines-v2-1/README.md

 ### Level-up (Optional): SVM pipeline with grid search

-As extra, level-up work, construct a pipeline with grid search for support vector machines.
+As extra level-up work, construct a pipeline with grid search for support vector machines.
 * Make sure your grid isn't too big.
 You'll see it takes quite a while to fit SVMs with non-linear kernel functions!